vandre-sales/meliva-ds/docs/docs/essentials/button.md

 ### Variants

-Use the `variant` attribute to set the button's semantic variant.
+Use the variant utility classes to set the button's semantic variant.

 ```html {.example}
 <button class="wa-neutral">Neutral</button>